• infobot@lakesoffire.org

 ADA & Mobility

-We are proud that Lakes of Fire is a relatively accessible burn and are focused on improving the experience for participants with mobility challenges.
-We intend to address:
+We are proud of our efforts to make Lakes of Fire a relatively accessible burn and are focused on improving the experience for participants with mobility challenges.
+LoF offers:

 • A list of volunteer opportunities for participants with mobility issues